Daytona USA 2001: Gameplay

+Music

 The courses taken from Daytona USA: Championship Circuit Edition do not have their original themes; instead, new songs are used in place of Funk Fair, The Noisy Roars of Wilderness, and Pounding Pavement.
 Race to the Bass and the Daytona USA Medley do not appear either.
 The new songs are not given names in-game, and with the lack of an official soundtrack CD it is assumed they are named after their respective courses.

 In addition to the above themes, Daytona USA 2001 also features different remixed music for the mirror and mirror-reversed versions of the courses.
 Theme music from the original Daytona USA arcade machine is selected at random and used as title screen music - these songs can be found in the Sound Test from track 48 onwards.

 Reception

-Randy Nelson reviewed the Dreamcast version of the game for Next Generation, rating it three stars out of five, and stated that "it's definitely not very deep, but for sheer arcade thrills, Daytona USA dutifully delivers".
+The game received "favorable" reviews according to the review aggregation website Metacritic.
+Randy Nelson of NextGen said, "It's definitely not very deep, but for sheer arcade thrills, Daytona USA dutifully delivers."

-The game was met with positive reception upon release, as it holds a score 86 out of 100 on Metacritic.
 In Japan, Famitsu gave it a score of 31 out of 40.
+Dan Electro of GamePro called it "an admirably wide rear-view mirror of Sega's series, and it shows why the Daytona games still conjure up fond memories for arcade racing fans.
+If you ever loved Daytona USA, this one is worth picking up."